sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 The MultiOutputRegressor based on Ridge regression achieved the highest overall accuracy of all investigated models, reaching an average accuracy of approximately 0.67.
 Compared to the random baseline (0.33), this corresponds to an improvement of more than 100%, demonstrating that the event-derived match features contain substantial predictive information regarding match outcomes.

-A more detailed view of the model performance is provided by the classification report shown in Figure X.
+A more detailed view of the model performance is provided by the classification report shown in Figure 5.

 The Ridge model performs particularly well for the `win_home` class.
 A recall score of approximately 0.90 indicates that the vast majority of home-team victories are correctly identified.
 The corresponding F1 score of approximately 0.72 further confirms that home wins can be predicted with comparatively high reliability.